peacekeeper6/Calculator/README.md

-# Calculator
+# Programmer Calculator
-A simple calculator made using the tkinter module in python.
+A simple programmer calculator made using the tkinter module in python.